free things to do in New York City

 Author Reading | Sophie Halaby in Jerusalem: An Artist’s Life (online)

 This talk will focus on the life and art of the little-known Jerusalem artist Sophie Halaby.
-The discussion will consider how researching Sophie Halaby helped Professor Laura Schor reframe her understanding of Jerusalem.
-The talk will also include details of the many adventures Schor underwent while working on the book, and will include slides of some of Halaby's wonderful art.
+The discussion more will consider how researching Sophie Halaby helped Professor Laura Schor reframe her understanding of Jerusalem.
+The talk will also include details of the many adventures Schor underwent while working on the book, and will include slides of some of Halaby's wonderful art. less

 New York City, NY; NYC